amer/resinfra/.deprecated/terraform/hetzner_v1.md

 # Terraform for Hetzner

-Starts one or multiple VM(s) on Hetzner cloud.
+Starts one or multiple VM(s) on Hetzner cloud, creates an internal network and joins all VMs to the resinfra net.

-Optional:
-- create and assign floating ips to each of the created vms.
-- create and assign volumes to each of the created vms.

 ## Usage
 *Tested with terraform version v0.13.5.
 Older versions of terraform might require the* hashicorp/hcloud *provider.
 This is tested with the* hetznercloud/hcloud *provider.*